TheRealMJP/SHforHLSL/README.md

 # SHforHLSL
-Single-header SH support library for HLSL 2021.
-It implements types and utility functions for working with low-order spherical harmonics, focused on use cases for graphics.
+Single-header spherical harmonics support library for HLSL 2021.
+It implements types and utility functions for working with low-order SH, focused on use cases for graphics.

 ## How to Use
 Just include the header directly from HLSL 2021+ code.